 It is quite normal for a player to be unable to identify the optimal grip size.
 If you’re “in-between” sizes and not growing, go with the smaller one and modify the thickness with an overgrip.
 It is simple to enhance grip size using an overgrip (which normally increases the size by 1/16 of an inch).
-A greater grip size, on the other hand, cannot be reduced (unless you manually shave the handle down, which can be extremely difficult).
+On the other hand, a greater grip size cannot be reduced (unless you manually shave the handle down, which can be extremely difficult).

 Choose the slightly larger grip size for juniors, as children may likely grow into a grip size that is a little too big for them at first.